 Capable of shooting raw & jpeg, shooting in 4K video mode, a weather sealed body that has all the output jacks you need like a headphone jack, USB jack, micro-SD charging capability & of course a fantastic sensor image resolution at 24 megapixel sensor capable of shooting at 14fps with an electronic shutter and dual SD card slots, this has to be one of the the best travel cameras around today.

-There is a better version of the XT2 however and this is the Fujifilm XT3 that come complete with 4k60 and a 10 bit colour resolution
+There is a better version of the Fujifilm XT2 and this is the Fujifilm XT3 that comes complete with 4k60 and a 10 bit colour resolution that we’ve linked too below.

 It is a crop-sensor camera so you don’t get the full 35mm equivalent full frame image, however that’s what wider lenses are for, but also don’t forget to use your feet to zoom in and out as well!